GiovanH/fansim-engine/README.md

 Q: I packaged my mod as a standalone distributable but I get an error when I run it!

 A: You're probably referencing assets that are present in the base game.
 In a standalone distribution, you won't have access to the pesterquest characters, images, or audio: you'll need to manually add those if you want them, or simply distribute the mod normally.
+Any assets you use will need to have been explicitly provided by a mod.
+Because of this, **it's really best not to distribute fanroutes standalone unless your project is very large.**

 ## Guide for developers: